oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Implementation Details

-Browser-based applications that are public clients and use the Authorization Code grant type described in
+Browser-based applications that are public clients ({{Section 2.1 of RFC6749}}) and use the Authorization Code grant type described in
 {{Section 4.1 of RFC6749}} MUST also follow these additional requirements described in this section.